All Episodes

 I can save the government money, and I'm trying to bring out a point that everybody who is like me don't care about the government listening in to our mundane conversations about what kind of groceries we should get, the new nail polish for our fingers, or for this, that, and the other thing.

-It costs a lot of money for the government to go ahead and put two guys in your basement uh with spy apparatus to listen to your conversations.
+It costs a lot of money for the government to go ahead and put two guys in your basement with spy apparatus to listen to your conversations.

-Now I could save the government money.
+Now, I could save the government money.

-It costs about five hundred dollars a day.
+It costs about $500 a day.

 You walk along the street in New York City and you hear people talking.

-I was cleaning my car the other day, and I heard somebody behind me say, I don't believe you.
+I was cleaning my car the other day and I heard somebody behind me say, I don't believe you.

-You're your and I said, Oh my god, I thought somebody was telling me this lady was talking as loud as she could be on her cell phone, walking in the street.
+This lady was talking as loud as she could be on her cell phone, walking in the street.

-People on the subway, subway used to be a nice ride, a comfortable little ride.
+Subway used to be a nice ride, a comfortable little ride.

 What are they worried about?